The IEEE Board of Directors and various organizational units nominate candidates for election by the membership.

 Per IEEE Bylaw I-307.9, the number of valid petition signatures required is calculated by using the eligible voting members count as of 31 December in the previous year's IEEE Annual Statistics and this formula:

 IEEE Corporate Activities will provide the number of signatures required for a specific petition.
 As signatures are obtained, they should be submitted to IEEE Corporate Activities Department, in advance of the deadline date for petitions, in order for staff to begin the verification process.

 A signature is considered valid if the signer is eligible to vote for the office sought by the proposed candidate at the time the signature is submitted to IEEE Corporate Activities.
 Otherwise, the signature is considered invalid.
-All petition signatures (paper and electronic) for the 2012 IEEE Annual Election must be received by IEEE Corporate Activities by 12:00 p.m.
-ET USA (16:00 UTC).
+All petition signatures (paper and electronic) for the 2014 IEEE Annual Election must be received by IEEE Corporate Activities by 12:00 noon EDT USA/16:00 UTC on Friday, 13 June 2014 to be counted.
 Signatures received after the deadline will not be counted.

 IEEE staff will work with the petitioner on the paper petition form and electronic petition Web site.

 I (We), the undersigned, petition to add (Name of Petition Candidate) to the (Year) IEEE annual election ballot for the position of (Position) for the term (Years).
 I (We) certify that to the best of my (our) knowledge, I (we) am (are) eligible to vote for this position in the next IEEE annual election.

 Note: This petition is not being signed nor circulated any earlier than as specified in IEEE Policy 13.7 and will only be accepted if received by IEEE Headquarters by the date and time specified by the same policy.
 All members who sign this petition must be voting members in good standing at the time their signatures are received by IEEE Headquarters.